To understand what we see for patient care

 Rashindra Manniesing (founder)

 Rashindra Manniesing holds a Master’s degree in Electrical Engineering (Delft University of Technology) and a PhD in Medical Image Analysis (Utrecht University), and has over 15 years of experience in the radiology departments of three major Dutch academic hospitals.
-He is an internationally recognized expert in neurovascular imaging with over 70 publications in top journals and conference proceedings.
+He is an internationally recognized leading expert in neurovascular imaging with over 70 publications in top journals and conference proceedings.
 He co-founded a company building evidence-based search and worked as independent scientific advisor in medical imaging before starting XDMD in 2024.
 Dr. Manniesing is curious and creative, and able to balance attention to detail with a strong vision.

 Stefan Klein (advisor)